 I joined the Roots and Journeys family during a shared human crisis globally, COVID-19, and what I know will be a milestone moment for me personally.
 Born and raised in Africa, I moved to London at 25 and have built a business in the guest experience and hospitality space.
 Joining Roots and Journeys has provided me with the opportunity to go back to my roots and bask in the magic of Africa again.
 With a love of the land, and the people, deeply engrained in me, I am excited to bring you in as a guest.
 To give you the opportunity to experience the affordable but luxurious, in tandem with the wonder of a community so grounded, and a land so rich in soulfulness and splendor.

 Currently the research camp at Mopiri consists of basic infrastructure and assets, administered by The Botswana Wild Bird Trust (BWBT).
-Mopiri has been used as the launch site for numerous “National Geographic Okavango Wilderness Project” (NGOWP) Delta wetland bird surveys, as well as being used to undertake education workshops with teachers from local schools in our community outreach programmes.
+Mopiri has been used as the launch site for numerous “National Geographic Okavango Wilderness Project” (NGOWP) Delta wetland bird surveys, as well as being used to run education workshops with teachers from local schools in our community outreach programmes.
 In the future, the plan is to use Mopiri as a research base to launch long-term water, bird and fish population-monitoring programs in the lagoon and surrounding channel.
-An appointed research manager will establish community relations to ensure ongoing communication and our outreach programmes will continue to grow.
+An appointed research manager will establish community relations to ensure that ongoing communication and our outreach programmes will continue to grow.

-In the coming months and years, BWBT plans to roll out sensors along the Okavango River in all 3 countries, their aim is to measure the heart-beat of the system and provide an independent data set which governments and concerned organisations can make use of in an open source data set.
+In the coming months and years, BWBT plans to roll out sensors along the Okavango River in all three countries, in order to measure the heartbeat of the system and provide independent data which governments and concerned organisations can make use of.
 The research camp at Mopiri will be funded each year by the BWBT using unrestricted charitable donations made via the National Geographic Society and direct to the BWBT.
-The camp is envisaged to be in operation throughout the year with several researchers available to give talks on their work and the Okavango Delta to guests at the main camp.
+It’s envisaged that the camp will be in operation throughout the year with several researchers available to give talks on their work and the Okavango Delta to guests at the main camp.